Happy & Healthy Campers

 Our Billi and Bernie Marcus Health Center

-Our goal is to provide the safest and healthiest environment for your child!
-Our state-of-the-art Billi and Bernie Marcus Health Center is staffed by a resident physician and 4 to 5 Registered Nurses, all of whom live at Camp and are on-call 24 hours a day.
-Our staff are fully equipped to handle a range of medical and dietary issues, and we will work closely with each family to assure that your child feels comfortable and safe with us.
-A number of additional medical care facilities are readily available and can be reached within 4 miles of Camp in Cleveland, 25 miles away in Gainesville, and 60 miles away in Atlanta.
+Our goal at Camp Barney is to provide the safest and healthiest environment for your child!
+Our state-of-the-art Billi and Bernie Marcus Health Center is staffed by a resident physician and three to five registered nurses, all of whom live at Camp and are on-call 24 hours a day.
+Staff are fully equipped to handle a range of medical and dietary issues, and we will work closely with each family to assure that your child feels comfortable and safe at Camp.
+Several additional medical care facilities are readily available and can be reached within four miles of Camp in Cleveland, 25 miles away in Gainesville, and 60 miles away in Atlanta.

-As always, your camper’s health and safety are of the utmost importance to us and safe medication administration is our highest priority.
-We are working with Arnold Drug Company, the same medication administration company that we were working with last summer before the decision was made not to have camp.
-Arnold Drug is a local, smaller pharmacy that provides excellent customer service to other local camps as well.
-The benefits of working with a local, smaller company enable us to have the medications hand delivered, reviewed, and directly sort out any issues we find.
+Your camper’s health and safety are of the utmost importance to us, and safe medication administration is our highest priority.
+We work with Arnold Drug Company, a local, smaller pharmacy that provides excellent customer service to other local camps as well.
+The benefits of working with a small local company are the ability to have medications hand delivered and reviewed, and any issues are sorted out directly.

-Arnold Drug will deal with your insurance company once the prescriptions are received and notify you if any complications arise.
-It will prepare the medications in daily dose packs ready for our safe administration.
-This includes controlled substances as well as over the counter medications.
-Here are details on how to order from Arnold Drug.
+Arnold Drug Company will deal with your insurance provider once the prescriptions are received and notify you if any complications arise.
+They also prepare medications in daily dose packs ready for our safe administration.
+This includes controlled substances as well as over-the-counter medications.
+Find details on ordering from Arnold Drug Company here.
 Questions?
 Check our Frequently Asked Questions.

 Please take note of the important dates:

 Please remember, the ONLY medications that we will receive at the buses are EMERGENCY medications, inhalers and injectables.
 Over the counter (OTC) medications and vitamins should be sent to camp ahead of your camper’s session.
 Please send them to camp in a sealed container clearly labeled with your camper’s name, attention: Marcus Health Center/Camp Barney Medintz.
 OTC medications must arrive no later than 5 days before the start of camp.
 OTC medications & vitamins will need to be added to your Health History Form in CampMinder under “Medications.”
-NO medications, including gummies, vitamins or over the counter medications, can be kept with campers or in cabins.
+NO medications, including gummies, vitamins, or over the counter medications, can be kept with campers or in cabins.
 This is for the safety of your children and those around them.
 If you have any questions or concerns, feel free to email us at: firstname.lastname@example.org.

 Healthy Options at Our Dining Hall

 Our 18,000 sq ft. historic timber Alterman Lodge (dining hall) is a centerpiece of life at Camp Barney.
 It truly embodies our sense of community, and the food’s pretty great, too!
-Three meals each day are served family-style from our Kosher kitchen, and a host of options are available for each child – whether they have serious food allergies or dietary concerns or are just a plain picky eater.
+Three meals each day are served family-style from our kosher kitchen, and a host of options are available for each child – whether they have serious food allergies, dietary concerns, or are just a plain picky eater.

-We have partnered with Kandle Dining Services to manage all aspects of our foodservice program at camp.
-They work with many camps that keep kosher around the United States like Camp Barney.
-Kandle Dining is committed to creating delicious menus and delivering exceptional service to our campers and staff.
-They are also committed to preparing and delivering food in a safe manner as evidenced by receiving the ServSafe Dining Commitment in 2020.
-Kandle Dining will provide a group of foodservice professionals who will help the foodservice program run smoothly and efficiently.
-This includes having two dietitians at camp who focus on and are responsible for all food provided to those campers and staff with special diets or dietary concerns.
+We partner with Kandle Dining Services to manage all aspects of our foodservice program at Camp.
+They work with many kosher camps around the United States like Camp Barney.
+Kandle Dining is dedicated to creating delicious menus and delivering exceptional service to our campers and staff.
+They are also committed to preparing and delivering food in a safe manner, as evidenced by receiving the ServSafe Dining Commitment in 2022.
+Kandle Dining provides a group of foodservice professionals who help the program run smoothly and efficiently.
+This includes having two dietitians at camp who focus on and are responsible for all food provided to campers and staff with special diets or dietary concerns.